dlaliberte/google-visualization/google-visualization/docs/documentation-plan.md

 1.  **Write the "Getting Started" guide** to onboard new users.
 2.  **Document `DataTable` and `DataView`**, as they are fundamental.
 3.  **Begin the Chart Reference**, starting with `PieChart` and `TreeMap`.
+4.  **Document Chart Interactivity**, covering selection, events, actions, tooltips, and explorers.
-4.  **Incrementally add more charts and concepts** following the priority list.
+5.  **Incrementally add more charts and concepts** following the priority list.